How To Define Depression

 Effectiveness of online therapy

 Online therapy can be a helpful tool for individuals living with depression.
-In a comprehensive review of 17 studies, researchers discovered that online cognitive behavioral therapy (CBT) was generally just as effective as face-to-face therapy in treating various symptoms of depression.
-CBT is a therapeutic framework that usually teaches people how to identify and shift their unhelpful thoughts to create new, more positive ways of thinking.
+Researchers have found that online cognitive behavioral therapy (CBT) was generally as effective as face-to-face therapy in treating various symptoms of depression.
+CBT is a therapeutic framework often used to treat symptoms of depression to teach people how to identify and shift their unhelpful thoughts to create new, more positive ways of thinking.
 This, in turn, may allow them to change their emotions and behaviors.
-CBT is often used to treat symptoms of depression.

 Takeaway